-Particularly when this vendor doesn’t do new installations.
-Can you really trust their advice to keep fixing your old unit?
+If the company that has been fixing your AC doesn’t do new installations, can you really trust their advice to keep repairing your old unit?

 Instead, call in another air conditioning company for a second opinion, preferably one that’s MSCA or NATE certified, so you know they are knowledgeable and experienced.

-When an HVAC professional comes to evaluate your air conditioner, be sure to give them as much information as you can about your system’s service history, including:
+When an HVAC professional comes to evaluate your air conditioner, share your system’s service history, including:

 Especially for today’s luxury homes, there are many more choices than there used to be for climate control.